Turbulent solutions of the binormal flow and the 1D cubic Schr\"odinger equation: Introduction

 \subsection{Vortex filaments dynamics and the binormal flow}

 The evolution of vortex filaments is a key element in fluid and superfluid turbulence.
-We consider the classical model of the binormal flow (BF, or LIA from "local induction approximation" or VFE from "vortex filament equation"), which is the oldest, simpler, and richer, formally derived model for one vortex filament dynamics in a 3D fluid governed by Euler equations, and which is also used in superfluids.
+We consider the classical model of the binormal flow (BF, or LIA from ``local induction approximation" or VFE from ``vortex filament equation"), which is the formally derived model for one vortex filament dynamics in a 3D fluid governed by Euler equations, also used in superfluids.
 If the vorticity at time $t$ is concentrated along an arclength-parametrized curve $\chi(t)$ in $\mathbb R^3$, its evolution in time is expected to evolve according to the binormal flow:

-By using the Frenet system, that characterizes the tangent, normal and binormal vectors in terms of the curvature and torsion, the equation writes as:
+By using the Frenet system (see Appendix \ref{section-Hasimoto}), that characterizes, in terms of the curvature and torsion, the tangent and normal vectors, together with their vectorial product which is called the binormal vector, the equation writes as:

-where $c$ stands for the curvature and $b$ for the binormal vector, which explains the binormal flow name.
+where $c$ stands for the curvature and $b$ for the binormal vector.
+This explains the binormal flow name.
 The model was derived formally by using Biot-Savart integral by Da Rios in 1906 following the works of Levi-Civita (\cite{DaRios1906}).
 This was justified rigorously by the ``if" theorem of Jerrard and Seis in 2017 (\cite{JerrardSeis2017}).
+More precisely, under the assumption that the vorticity is concentrated along a smooth curve $\tilde\chi(t)$ in $\mathbb R^3$ for all times $t\in[0,T]$ for some $T$, and for initial velocity field having controlled excess of the kinetic energy relative to the initial curve, they prove that $\tilde\chi(t)$ evolves to leading order by binormal curvature flow.
+The proof relies on estimates on the distance of the Hamiltonian-Poisson structures of Euler equation and of the binormal flow, together with stability estimates obtained previously by Jerrard and Smets (\cite{JerrardSmets2015}).
 Understanding when the vorticity propagates its initial structure of being concentrated along a curve is still a very difficult open problem.